 3 Common Misconceptions About Car Accident Insurance Companies

-It’s important to understand that insurance companies are for-profit businesses, not guardian angels, and their goal in most claims is to minimize payouts.
+Insurance companies are for-profit businesses, not guardian angels.
+Their goal is to minimize payouts.
 While they may seem helpful, their interests may not align with yours.

 1. The Insurance Company Has My Best Interests at Heart.